Commonly referred to as Zante Currant in Ireland, the United Kingdom, and the States, currants are just dried Corinth grapes.

 From dark purple to ruby red, these currants vary significantly in color.

-Dried black currant is the one that resembles Zante currants the most, and they're usually smaller than raisins with a heavy berry flavor.
+Dried black currant is the one that resembles Zante currants the most, and they're usually smaller than raisins with a heavy berry flavor - see black currants flavor guide for a deeper description.

 Although they're generally known as currants, they go by different names in different countries, such as ribes (in Italian, Swedish, Danish), johannisbeeran (in German), bes (in Flemish), groseille (in French), and more.

-Plus, due to their vibrant colors, currants are usually enjoyed in berry mixes, fruit salads, etc.
+Plus, due to their bright colors, currants are usually enjoyed in berry mixes, fruit salads, etc.

 What Do Currants Taste Like?